outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - add examples of system/object/rule/type change patterns
   - include example workflows with example problems
     - include example of how to generate other workflows (different starting/ending points & trajectories)
+  - function test concepts:
+    - usage: application, expectation/intention convergence, permission, error, interaction
+    - change: difference/similarity types (difference in value, similarity in position), update, initialization, association/relation, removal, move
+    - state, storage (database, distributed sync, cache, data structure), data
+    - organization (index, business logic)
+    - priority/intent/requirement
+    - variable (parameter, attribute, input/output, type)
+    - logic (function, fit, completeness, validity, match, gap, connection)
+    - assumption: legitimate assumption (context) or false assumption (logic gap)
+    - cause, responsibility, dependency
+    - scope/relevance, system/context, meaning/integration (system context fit), understanding (state of application relative to intended/optimal state, given problem/intent/tech understanding)
+    - interface analysis answers 'how do these concepts interact in a typical implementation', and 'what is the graph of their optimal interactions', with output like:
+      - sub-intent of lines of code should match intents of code blocks, functions, & other larger units & structures of code
+      - cause, intent, & meaning of code should align (the cause of a function call should match the intents supported by the function and the meaning of the function fit in the system context)
+      - workflows & other larger structures of code usage shouldnt produce contradictory cause/intent/meaning/related objects (calling two functions in isolation shouldnt contradict the meaning of calling those functions in a sequence, all other things being equal - otherwise its a potential vuln)

 ## diagram